abtion/guidelines/career/em-ladder.md

   practices, onboarding, defining roles, etc.

 ### Coaching and mentoring
-- [ ] Provides timely and actionable feedback via regular 1:1s.
+- [ ] Provides direct reports, manager, product managers etc. with timely and actionable feedback.
 - [ ] Motivates direct reports to keep them ascending the career ladder for both the IC and EM tracks and uses the career ladders to keep track of their progress.